Alejo Garza Tamez

 Alejo Garza Tamez (July 17, 1933 – November 14, 2010), better known as Don Alejo, was a Mexican businessman, rancher, and recreational hunter.
 Don Alejo gained fame after making a last stand against the Los Zetas cartel in defense of his ranch near Ciudad Victoria, Tamaulipas.

 Biography

 Alejo Garza Tamez was born on July 17, 1933, in Allende, Nuevo León, a northern Mexican town 50 kilometers southeast of Monterrey.
 Tamez spent most of his childhood in the wooded hills of Nuevo León.
-Alejo's father, José, owned a sawmill and, together with his brothers, helped his father harvest and sell lumber at their stores in Montemorelos and Allende.
+Alejo's father, José, owned a sawmill, and together with his brothers Alejo helped his father harvest and sell lumber at their stores in Montemorelos and Allende.

-Alejo gained a positive reputation for working hard and being reliable.
-Many friends and relatives would state that a promise from Don Alejo "was as good as a contract."
-Alejo assisted members of his local community by promoting poultry farming as a replacement for nearby ailing orange plantations.
+Alejo suggested poultry farming to local farmers as an alternative to orange plantations.

-Since childhood, Alejo was an enthusiastic hunter and fisherman, helping establish a hunting, fishing, and shooting club in Allende.
+Alejo was a hunter and fisherman, helping establish a hunting, fishing, and shooting club in Allende.
 Alejo gained a reputation as a good marksman, specializing in hunting doves, geese, and deer.
-Subsequently, he began to acquire a substantial collection of sporting rifles.
+Subsequently, he began to acquire a collection of sporting rifles.

 With the assistance of his brother, Alejo bought the "San José" ranch in Tamaulipas, located 15 kilometers from Ciudad Victoria.